Günter Grass: Social and political activism

-Grass was a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which campaigns for democratic reformation of the United Nations, and the creation of a more accountable international political system.
+Grass supported the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organization that campaigns for democratic reform of the United Nations, and the creation of a more accountable international political system.

-On 26 April 2012, Grass wrote a poem criticizing European policy for the treatment of Greece in the European debt crisis.
+On 26 April 2012, Grass wrote a poem criticizing European policy in the treatment of Greece in the European debt crisis.
 In "Europe's Disgrace", Grass accuses Europe of condemning Greece to poverty, a country "whose mind conceived Europe".

-Just a few days before he died Grass completed his last book, Vonne Endlichkait.
+Just a few days before he died, Grass completed his last book, Vonne Endlichkait.
 The title is in East Prussian dialect, the native dialect of Grass, and means "About Finitude".
-According to his publisher Gerhard Steidl, the book was "a literary experiment", combining short prose texts, poems and a pencil drawings by the writer.
+According to his publisher Gerhard Steidl, the book was "a literary experiment", combining short prose texts, poems, and pencil drawings by the writer.
 The book was published in August 2015.

 Awards and honours

 Grass received dozens of international awards; in 1999, he was awarded the highest literary honour: the Nobel Prize in Literature.
 The Swedish Academy noted him as a writer "whose frolicsome black fables portray the forgotten face of history".
-His literature is commonly categorised as part of the German artistic movement known as Vergangenheitsbewältigung, roughly translated as "coming to terms with the past."
+His literature is commonly categorized as part of the German artistic movement known as Vergangenheitsbewältigung, roughly translated as "coming to terms with the past."

 In 1965, Grass received the Georg Büchner Prize; in 1993 he was elected an Honorary Fellow of the Royal Society of Literature In 1995, he received the Hermann Kesten Prize.

 Representatives of the city of Bremen joined to establish the Günter Grass Foundation with the aim of establishing a centralized collection of his numerous works, especially his many personal readings, videos and films.
-The Günter Grass House in Lübeck houses exhibitions of his drawings and sculptures, an archive and a library.
+The Günter Grass House in Lübeck houses exhibitions of his drawings and sculptures, and an archive and a library.

 In 1992, he received the Hidalgo Prize, awarded by the National Association of Spain "Presencia Gitana", in recognition of his defense of the Romani People.

-In 2012, Grass received the award European of the Year from the European Movement Denmark (Europabevægelsen) honoring his political debates in European affairs.
+In 2012, Grass received the European of the Year award from the European Movement Denmark (Europabevægelsen), honoring his political debates in European affairs.